bioinfo-pf-curie/mpiBWA/README.md

 Remarks
 -------

-1) Do not type the .map extension when you give the reference to pbwa7
+1) Do not type the .map extension when you give the reference to pbwa7.

-2) For Lustre or parallel file system users.
-If you intend to run the mpiSort after the alignment you have to tell the striping of the results.
-This is done according to the striping you set in the mpiSort program with lfs setstripe command (lfs setstripe -c -1 -s 2gb .).

-3) Hybrid mode is possible with -t options.
+2) Hybrid mode is possible with -t options.
 MPI rank fix the number of servers and -t options the number of threads per job.

+3) For Lustre or parallel file system users: If you intend to run the mpiSort after the alignment you have to tell the striping of the results.
+This is done according to the striping you set in the mpiSort program with the Lustre "lfs setstripe" command (lfs setstripe -c -1 -s 2gb .).
+The "-c -1" option tells Lustre to use all the file system servers and and "-s 2gb" is the size of contigues data blocks.
+For speed purpose reading commands (particularly MPI commands) are aligned on those blocks.

+Notes: The striping (like with Hadoop) is the way your data is distributed among servers.
+This technic accelerates access files and meta file information.

 Authors
 -------